 Warehouse management system: a component of the movement and storage of materials within a warehouse

-Web Map Service: a specification which comprises a definition for Internet map servers
+Web Map Service: a specification that comprises a definition for Internet map servers

 Windows Media Services: the streaming media server from Microsoft WMS (software): watershed simulation software

 Workflow management system: technology that enables workflow procedures

 Welfare management system: the system used in New York State for receiving, maintaining and processing information relating to persons who apply for benefits.